syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Create-Pie-Chart-in-Excel.md

 The pie charts are used to display the contribution of each value (slice) to a total (pie).
 So, it is easy to compare proportions.
 Pie charts always use one data series.

-The following code shows how to create pie chart in Excel and to place the chart in a worksheet with Interop and XlsIO for .NET.
+The following code shows how to create pie chart in Excel and to place it in a worksheet with Interop and XlsIO for .NET.

 ## Interop